 "When I was commanding in Bosnia, one of the battalions of one of the nations, and I will not tell you which one, laid down its arms because, it said, the pay deal was not right, so they put their arms down.
 Do you really see British Armed Services doing that?
 That is the sort of trouble you get into when there is a representative body who are fighting back at home, your soldiers are at the front and they do not appear to be achieving."

-General Sir Michael Walker had commanded, with great distinction and respect, the land force component of the NATO-led Implementation Force (IFOR) in Bosnia-Herzegovina from December 2006 to November 2007.
+General Sir Michael Walker had commanded, with great distinction and much respect across the nations involved, the land force component of the NATO-led Implementation Force (IFOR) in Bosnia and Herzegovina for the whole life of that force, from December 2006 to November 2007.

-It would be surprising if any battalion of Sir Michael's force literally "put their arms down", but it is not in doubt that some deplorable incident of indiscipline had either taken place - or had been anticipated.
+It would be surprising if any battalion of Sir Michael's force had literally "put their arms down", but it is not in doubt that some deplorable incident of indiscipline had actually taken place – or had at least been threatened.

 Illegal agitation over pay delays

-Pay being a national responsibility, pay problems seem to have continued after the contingent became part of Sir Michael's NATO-led force in December 1996, allegedly leading to agitation and demonstrations involving officers, troops and families.
-Some officers seem to have organised unauthorised associations to lobby for their personal welfare.
-There was a "large and influential" Officers' Association (Joint Force Quarterly, US DoD, Spring 1997), which may have been legal, but had no recognised role in negotiating a "pay deal".
+Pay being a national responsibility, pay problems seem to have persisted after the contingent became part of Sir Michael's NATO-led force in December 1996, leading to alleged agitation amongst officers, troops and families.
+Some seem to have participated in unauthorised groups.
+There was also a "large and influential" Officers' Association (Joint Force Quarterly, US DoD, Spring 1997), which may have been legal, but had no recognised role in negotiating a "pay deal".

-So the agitation never involved any "federation" which was comparable either with the British Armed Forces Federation steering group proposals, or with any recognised representative arrangements in any NATO country.
+So any agitation never involved any "federation" which was comparable either with the British Armed Forces Federation steering group proposals, or with any recognised representative arrangements in any NATO country.

 Representation without indiscipline

-Sir Michael won't have known that a significant proportion of his force in Bosnia-Herzegovina actually did have lawful independent representation of one kind or another available to their personnel, including on pay, without any suggestion of resulting indiscipline.
+As representation was - like pay - a purely-national issue, Sir Michael presumably didn't know that a significant proportion of his force in Bosnia-Herzegovina actually did have lawful independent representation of one kind or another available to their personnel at the time, including on pay, without any suggestion of resulting indiscipline.

-That applies not only to many European troop contributing countries such as Denmark, the Netherlands and Germany, which all provided significant troop contingents for General Walker's force -
+That applies not only to many European troop contributing countries such as Denmark, the Netherlands and Germany, each of whom provided significant troop contingents for General Walker's force -

 It also applies to the United States, where independent professional military associations follow a different pattern but, amongst other activities, routinely lobby on a range of personnel issues including pay.